neondatabase/website/content/docs/extensions/timescaledb.md

 enableTableOfContents: true
 ---

-`timescaledb` enables efficient storage and retrieval of time-series data.
-It is designed to handle large volumes of time-stamped data and provides SQL capabilities on top of a time-oriented data model such as IoT data, sensor readings, financial market data, and other time-series datasets.
+`timescaledb` enables the efficient storage and retrieval of time-series data.
+Time-series data is a sequential collection of observations or measurements recorded over time.
+For example, IoT devices continuously generate data points with timestamps, representing measurements or events. `timescaledb` is designed to handle large volumes of time-stamped data and provides SQL capabilities on top of a time-oriented data model such as IoT data, sensor readings, financial market data, and other time-series datasets.

+This guide provides an introduction to the `timescaledb` extension.
+You’ll learn how to enable the extension in Neon, create hypertables, run simple queries, and analyze data using `timescaledb` functions.
+Finally, you’ll see how to delete data to free up space.

 <Admonition type="note">
 `timescaledb` is an open-source extension for Postgres that can be installed on any Neon Project using the instructions below.